hphelion/documentation/cloudos/install.advanced-cloud-setup.md

 **Role** &mdash; A role identifies a type of service that is provided by the install module.
 Roles represent a logical service provided by the install module, but, may in fact be comprised of multiple processes that will be installed and configured on the target node.
 An install module may support one or more roles.
-For example, the Nova install module supports both the multi-controller role as well as the multicompute role.
+For example, the Nova install module supports both the multi-controller role as well as the multi-compute role.

 **Proposal** &mdash; A proposal is a named deployment configuration for a given install module.
 More than one proposal (deployment configuration) can be created for a given install module.